-As the Slickstream filmstrip is often injected fairly high up on posts it can lead to problems with Cumulative Layout Shift (CLS).
+As the Slickstream filmstrip is often injected fairly high up on posts, it can potentially contribute to Cumulative Layout Shift (CLS).

-With the 1.1.10 version of the Slickstream Plugin for WordPress there is an option for publishers of Genesis based websites to easily set up a container for the filmstrip to be injected into.
-This container pre-allocates space when the page is first rendered ensuring there is no shift when the filmstrip loads.
+This can be addressed by manually adding a container to your site, or using the Slickstream Plugin for WordPress.
+With the WordPress Plugin there is an option to easily set up a container for the filmstrip to be injected into for many different themes.
+This container pre-allocates space when the page is first rendered, ensuring there is no shift when the filmstrip loads.

-To set this option, go to the Slickstream plugin settings and select either of the two locations in the Reserve filmstrip space dropdown, see screenshot below.
+To set this option, go to the Slickstream plugin settings and select either of the two locations (After header or Before content) in the Reserve filmstrip space dropdown, see screenshot below.

 As soon as you make this change, we will detect the presence of the container and immediately start injecting the filmstrip into it.
 So, no action is needed on your part beyond adding the container.